BobTheShoplifter/lootvgo-opensource/instructions.md

 Edit the DatabaseNameHere to your main database and add your steamid/opskins id.
 If you have steam linked you must use steamid.
 Then set the rank to the prefered new rank.

+## Other

+I strongly suggest setting a database password when in production you can learn more about that [Here!
+(RethinkDB DOCS)](https://www.rethinkdb.com/docs/permissions-and-accounts/#the-admin-user)